merle264/PitchPerfecto/README.md

 <img src="Screenshot_hardmodus.jpg" alt="hardmode" width="300">

 # Internal analysis process
-The songs have been separated beforehand and the lyrics are synchronised using lrc files.
+The songs were previously separated using Open-Unmix and the lyrics were synchronised using lrc files.
 Now for the classic mode, JLibrosa compares both MFCC (Mel-Frequency Cepstral Coefficients) values.
 For the hard mode, TarsosDSP allows you to experience real time feedback where your frequency is compared to the original song and you get feedback like "ok", "good", "super" and "perfect" (sorted by score from bad to good).
 The better you are, the higher your real score will be.

 # credits: